Free: 96 PPC tools + my AI Playbook book

 • +

-User count displayed per product ('223,638 users chose BestMoney this month') provides social proof at the category level, not just individual product level -- it validates the comparison site itself, not just the products listed
+User count displayed per product ('223,638 users chose BestMoney this month') counts people choosing the site, not just a card - it vouches for the comparison site itself, not only the products listed

 • +